Am1r8/Hertz/README.md

 # Hertz
-A website that you can have fun with different sounds and volumes.<br>
+A website that you can have fun with different sounds and different volumes.<br>

 Enter the link below to visit the website.<br>
 https://hertz-a.netlify.app/<br><br>